PayString/paystring-documentation/docs/local-deployment.md

 ---
 id: local-deployment
-title: Deploy a Local PayID Server Without Docker
+title: Deploy Locally Without Docker
-sidebar_label: Local
+sidebar_label: Deploy Locally Without Docker
 ---

 If you want to set up and run a PayID server, you have several options.
 This document describes how to run a PayID server without using Docker.